dillonkearns/advent-posts/The Power of Local Transformations.md

 The challenge was that using that paradigm to normalize JSON data required thinking of the data as a monolith.
 We certainly abstracted out functions to help with parts of the normalization.
 And we used lodash to do functional style mapping over the arrays of data and key-value objects.
 But mapping over arrays and objects only gets you part of the way there.
 We still needed to keep a map in our heads of the structure of the data so we could go into a specific area, traverse it, and change it.

-A Monolothic Transformation has you thinking top-down.
+A Monolithic Transformation has you thinking top-down.
 With a Combinators, you think bottom-up.

-## Inverting the Monolothic Approach
+## Inverting the Monolithic Approach

 Working with this code in a functional language like Elm opens up a totally different paraidigm for doing these transformations.
 Using a JSON Decoder, we can flip this big transform function on its head and turn it into a series of small, localized transforms.